Azure/FTA-WelcomeKits/specialized/avs/readme.md

 ## Prepare

-In this [section](prepare/prepare.md) we will explain the fundamental concepts that are relevant to to preparing to [deploy](deploy/deploy.md) an Azure VMware Solution implementaion
+In this [section](prepare/prepare.md) we will explain the fundamental concepts that are relevant to to preparing to [deploy](deploy/deploy.md) an Azure VMware Solution implementation.

 ## Deploy